boryspaulewicz/bhsdtr/ordinal/Readme.md

      2.5%       97.5%
      0.95  1.31  1.68

-We will later see that this is our sample average *d'*, but it also isn't.
+We will later see that this is our average *d'*, but it also isn't.

 In an SDT model we assume that the stimulus class affects *only* the *d'* parameter, and that both criteria (gamma) and *d'* may differ between the participants (or items, etc.).
 In bhsdtr *d'* is modelled as *log(d') = delta*, which forces it to be non-negative.
 This is an important assumption of Signal Detection Theory - if this assumption is violated, for example, because of the response reversal in some participants or conditions, then an SDT model is not valid and a non-trivial generalization of SDT should be used instead (see the bhsdtr preprint for a more detailed explanation and some references).
 Otherwise, this is the same general hierarchical ordinal regression model.